benetech/wp-youtube-lyte/readme.txt

 Just ask, I'll see what I can do.

 == Changelog ==
+= 0.3.4 =
+* tested succesfully on the brand new wordpress 3.0 release
+* css changes to avoid themes messing up lyte-player layout
+* minor text tweaks

 = 0.3.3 =
 * the "sorry for the linebreak-release"; a linebreak at the very end of options.php caused some configurations [to produce "headers already sent" errors on all wp-admin pages](http://codex.wordpress.org/FAQ_Troubleshooting#How_do_I_solve_the_Headers_already_sent_warning_problem.3F).
 * some further readme.txt optimizations